List of He-Man and the Masters of the Universe characters: Sorceress of Castle Grayskull

 In the 2002 series, the Sorceress is far from powerless outside Castle Grayskull in her human form, as she demonstrates when she magically defends a village against an evil warlord.
 The 2002 series also portrays the Sorceress as more capable and more involved with the goings-on of Eternia.
 Unlike the 1980s Sorceress, who mainly sent psychic calls for help to He-Man, the 2002 Sorceress is more of a defender herself, physically and magically protecting Castle Grayskull and the power of the Elders contained within.
 The Sorceress is also the mother of Teela, who is destined to inherit her place, although Teela does not know this initially.
-In the 2002 incarnation, the Sorceress' connection to Teela is alluded to early on in the series.
+In the 2002 incarnation, the Sorceress's connection to Teela is alluded to early on in the series.
 The Sorceress herself is quite different in appearance from her 80s version.
 The 1980s version features a woman in a white feathered leotard with a falcon-shaped feathered headdress and wings.
 In the 2002 version, the Sorceress is much more Egyptian in appearance, with a headdress resembling the Egyptian god Horus, an armored bodice, skirt, bare arms, jewelry, and a magical staff.
 It is disclosed that the Sorceress is just one in a line of Sorceresses whose duty it is to protect the secrets of Castle Grayskull.

 In the 2013–2014 DC Comics ongoing series, the Sorceress of Grayskull is captured and imprisoned by Skeletor.
 Loyal to the end, she refuses to talk or eat until an impatient Skeletor kills her before engaging his nephew Adam/He-Man in a battle outside Castle Grayskull where his Havoc staff is broken and his jaw shattered by He-Man, before being knocked into the pit between Grayskull and the Evergreen Forest.
 Skeletor is presumed dead, but Adam/He-Man knows this might not be true.
-A memorial service is held in the Sorceress' honor in Eternos City following the battle at Grayskull.
+A memorial service is held in the Sorceress's honor in Eternos City following the battle at Grayskull.